 1. The Government of Western Australia in relation to a worker in respect of whom the obligations of the Government are being discharged by a person, or by the employing authority of a department or organisation, specified in an order under regulation 9(1)(b) unless the order specifies that in relation to that worker the Government is a Division 1 Employer

+2A.
+Agencies established under the Hospitals and Health Services Act 1927 section 7B(1)

 2. Animal Resources Authority established by the Animal Resources Authority Act 1981

-[3. deleted]
+3. Australian Health Practitioner Regulation Agency established under the Health Practitioner Regulation National Law (WA) Act 2010

 4. Botanic Gardens and Parks Authority established under the Botanic Gardens and Parks Authority Act 1998

 [5. deleted]